gregorycotton/knot/README.md

 #### Known errors
 * `:summary` command sometimes doesn't work well for GPT OSS converations due to CoT.
 * Height gets fixed/standard terminal scrolling gets locked on some long answers.
+Think this is a limitation of Rich, need to look into it.

 <br>